NishantIyer/main3/pages/academia.md

 ## Indulgence in Universities and Certification

-- MIT Disruptive Technology: Blockchain: This course, offered by the Massachusetts Institute of Technology (MIT), explores the disruptive potential of blockchain technology.
-It covers a wide range of topics, including consensus algorithms, smart contracts, decentralized exchanges, liquidity pools, governance mechanisms, tokenomics, non-fungible tokens (NFTs), cross-chain interoperability, blockchain scalability, digital identity, privacy, security, and regulation.
-More details about this course can be found at [MIT Disruptive Technology: Blockchain](https://www.mit.edu)
+- MIT Disruptive Technology: Blockchain: More details about this course can be found at [MIT Disruptive Technology: Blockchain](https://www.mit.edu)
-- Princeton Computer Architecture: This course, offered by Princeton University, focuses on the fundamental principles and design of computer systems and architectures.
-It covers topics such as instruction set architecture, memory hierarchy, pipelining, and parallel processing.
-Additional information about this course can be accessed at [Princeton Computer Architecture](https://www.princeton.edu)
+- Princeton Computer Architecture: Additional information about this course can be accessed at [Princeton Computer Architecture](https://www.princeton.edu)
-- (ISC)2 - Networks and Communications Security: This program, provided by (ISC)2, emphasizes the importance of secure networks and effective communication in the realm of cybersecurity.
-It covers network vulnerabilities, encryption protocols, intrusion detection, secure communications, and network security best practices.
+- (ISC)2 - Networks and Communications Security
-- University of California - The Blockchain: This course, offered by the University of California, explores the fundamentals of blockchain technology, including its architecture, consensus algorithms, smart contracts, and applications in various industries.
-More information about this course can be accessed at [University of California - The Blockchain](https://www.uc.edu)
+- University of California - The Blockchain: More information about this course can be accessed at [University of California - The Blockchain](https://www.uc.edu)
-- University of Irvine - Arduino Platform: This course, provided by the University of Irvine, offers an introduction to the Arduino platform and its applications in electronics and programming.
-It covers topics such as basic circuitry, sensor interfacing, and building Arduino-based projects.
-More information about this course can be accessed at [University of Irvine - Arduino Platform](https://www.irvine.edu)
+- University of Irvine - Arduino Platform: More information about this course can be accessed at [University of Irvine - Arduino Platform](https://www.irvine.edu)

 ## Skills